Cargill/splinter-docs/docs/0.5/concepts/security_considerations.md

 * Raw TCP (intended for development and testing only)

-Currently, the `splinterd` REST API does not have built-in authentication or authorization (except for the Biome endpoints).
-Anyone with access to a Splinter node on port 8080 will have unrestricted access to the REST API.
-Endpoint authentication/authorization is planned for the future.
+Currently, the `splinterd` REST API supports authentication with Biome or OAuth, but does not yet provide authorization (except for the Biome endpoints).
+Anyone with access to a Splinter node on port 8080 that can authenticate will have unrestricted access to the REST API.
+Endpoint authorization is planned for the future.
 In the meantime, protecting port 8080 is recommended, either by blocking external access or allowing selective access with a mechanism such as a reverse proxy server or webserver.

 For more information, see [Planning a Splinter Deployment]({% link docs/0.5/howto/planning_splinter_deployment.md %}).